Have you recently received a mental health diagnosis?

 For many people, realizing you may have a mental illness is a scary prospect.
-My friend Shauna collected some experiences and shared them on here blog HERE.
+My friend Shauna collected some experiences of moms with mental health issues and shared them on her blog.
 She writes:

 Suffice it to say, mental illness can sneak up on the most seemingly “normal” people.
 It is often scary, and leaves you wondering what to do.

 The process of getting a diagnosis can take time.
-US News outlines some first steps to take to get closer to feeing better.
+US News outlines some first steps to take to get closer to feeling better.

 Getting answers can be a lengthy process.
 For some it is longer than others, but it definitely does not happen overnight.
 Keep journaling your symptoms, and the answers will come with time.